hellerve/blog/wip/The_Carp_Compiler,_(as_of_2017).md

 <span id="3">3.</span> I would love to fix this when I’ve got both the time and
 the understanding of the current system that is required to build on top of it.
 I don’t think I’m quite there yet.
 Drop me a message if you want to team up!

+<span id="4">4.</span> Typed holes are a concept borrowed from other
+type-inferred languages.
+It enables the user to replace any statement with a special symbol.
+The constraint solver will then fail and tell you which type it inferred for the hole.
+This is useful when debugging type errors.